parthian-sterlet/gsga/README.md

 # Command line arguments

 ## 1. Selection of a subset of total native units and definition of their order in a polymer
-[Unit order](https://github.com/parthian-sterlet/gsga/blob/main/src/genosensor_seq_order_ga.cpp) propgram defines the composition of units and their order.
+[Order](https://github.com/parthian-sterlet/gsga/blob/main/src/genosensor_seq_order_ga.cpp) propgram defines the composition of units and their order.
 1. path to files of (a) the target TF DNA motif and (b) its threshold list, this file contains the list of pairs {Threshold, -10(ERR)} values.
 The last symbol of path must be '/' and '\' for Linux and Windows OS, respectively.
 2. path to files of (a) all non-target TFs DNA motifs and (b) their threshold lists, these files contain the lists of pairs {Threshold, -10(ERR)} values.
 The last symbol of path must be '/' and '\' for Linux and Windows OS, respectively.
 3. input file in FASTA format of total amount of monomer units that can be used to generate momomer.